 The federal cabinet adopted a range of tax measures at its meetings on 24 and 31 March 2021.
 These measures are designed to eliminate tax havens, combat aggressive tax planning and make family businesses more competitive.

 “Everyone must pay their fair share of taxes, not just the bakery next door but big multinationals too.
 If taxpayers try to shirk their responsibility to pay taxes, we’ll fight back with targeted defensive measures.”
-Finance Minister Olaf Scholz
+Olaf Scholz, former German Finance Minister

 Eliminating tax havens

 With the draft Defence against Tax Havens Act (Steueroasen-Abwehrgesetz) that was adopted by the cabinet on 31 March 2021, the German government is taking action against tax evasion, tax avoidance and unfair tax competition from tax havens.
 The new law aims to achieve greater tax fairness across international borders.

 Tax havens allow wealthy individuals and companies to avoid paying taxes on income and profits.
 This is why the EU member states agreed in December 2019 to take concrete measures to combat tax havens, a decisive step towards joint action against tax havens in Europe.
 The Council conclusions adopted at the time call on member states to implement at least one of the four tax law measures against tax havens by 1 July 2021 at the latest.
 Unlike other member states, Germany has adopted legislation that implements all four anti-tax avoidance measures.

 The Defence against Tax Havens Act also gives real bite to the EU’s black list, which identifies tax havens that refuse to engage in international cooperation: the new legislation adopts strict sanctions to deter individuals and companies from continuing or entering into business relations with these tax havens.
 Taxpayers entertaining business relations with these tax havens must be made to pay, quite literally.

 Combating aggressive tax planning